pgxcentre/genipe/docs/index.rst

 analysis on imputed (dosage) data (such as linear, logistic, repeated measurements, survival analysis, or `SKAT
 <http://www.hsph.harvard.edu/skat/>`_).
 For more information about execution
-time, see the :ref:`stats-exec-time` page.
+time and important system configuration impacting performance, see the :ref:`stats-exec-time` page.

 .. toctree::
    :maxdepth: 2